radius-project/docs/docs/content/concepts/architecture/index.md

 For imperative commands (CLI, other IaC tools), the DE is bypassed and the client (CLI, other IaC tools) acts as the DE.

+## Next step

+Now that you have an understanding of the Radius architecture, learn more about the Radius environment:

+{{< button text="Radius Environments" page="environments-concept" size="btn-lg" color="success" >}}